Aptible supports replication or clustering for a number of Databases:

-Aptible Deploy supports read-only hot standby replicas for PostgreSQL databases.
+Aptible supports read-only hot standby replicas for PostgreSQL databases.
 PostgreSQL replicas utilize a replication slot on the primary database which may increase WAL file retention on the primary.
 We recommend using a Metric Drain to monitor disk usage on the primary database.

-Aptible Deploy supports creating replicas for MySQL databases.
-While these replicas do not prevent writes from occurring, Aptible Deploy does not support writing to MySQL replicas.
+Aptible supports creating replicas for MySQL databases.
+While these replicas do not prevent writes from occurring, Aptible does not support writing to MySQL replicas.
 Any data written directly to a MySQL replica (and not the primary) may be lost.

-Aptible Deploy supports creating MongoDB replica sets.
+Aptible supports creating MongoDB replica sets.
 To ensure that your replica is fault tolerant, you should follow the MongoDB recommendations for number of instances in a replica set when creating a replica set.
 We also recommend that you review the readConcern, writeConcern and connection url documentation to ensure that you are taking advantage of useful features offered by running a MongoDB replica set.

 Replicas can be created for supported databases using the